 When considering getting administrative help for your self-insured or level-funded plan, you'll likely encounter administrative services only (ASO) providers in addition to TPAs.
 Before you choose one or the other, you should know how they both operate within the health insurance industry.

-While TPAs and ASOs may perform similar functions, the independent management of some TPAs versus the ASO as a subsidiary of a health insurer can make a difference in a plan's network options.
+While TPAs and ASOs may perform similar functions, the independent management of some TPAs versus the ASO as a subsidiary of a health insurer can make a difference in a plan's health network options.
 With a TPA, companies can often gain more health coverage, funding, and reimbursement options.

 In a group health insurance context, the insurer managing a fully-insured health plan provides coverage and handles many administrative tasks.
 This includes claims operations and Employee Retirement Income Security Act (ERISA) compliance.